Package swingtree

 The EventProcessor is a simple interface whose implementations delegate tasks to threads that are capable of processing GUI or application events.

-The icon cash is a hash map that uses an IconDeclaration as a key and an ImageIcon as a value.
+The icon cache is a hash map that uses an IconDeclaration as a key and an ImageIcon as a value.

 The StyleSheet is an abstract class whose extensions are used to declare component styles through a CSS like DSL API.